Families and children

 Tegan the Vegan (2011) is an award-winning animated short film made by Queanbeyan animator and filmmaker Marisa Martin.
 See beautifully crafted miniature sets, puppets made from polymer clay, hand-drawn shot lists and extracts from the film, on display in the Exhibition Gallery.

-The NFSA exhibition gallery is home to the newest incarnation of Fractured Heart, an interactive sound and light sculpture at the leading edge of projection technology.
-Fractured Heart is a collaboration between singer-songwriter Gotye ('Somebody That I Used to Know’) and Illuminart Productions.
-Gotye launched Fractured Heart at the NFSA on 15 February 2013.
-View stills and video from Gotye@NFSA.
+Fractured Heart is an interactive sound and light sculpture at the leading edge of projection technology.
+A collaboration between singer-songwriter Gotye ('Somebody That I Used to Know’) and Illuminart Productions, Gotye launched Fractured Heart at the NFSA on 15 February 2013.

 100 years of Australian film and sound

-The exhibition gallery is showing a fascinating interactive exhibition covering 100 years of Australian film, television, radio and recorded sound.
-Through video compilations and touch screen programs, visitors can discover the stories of the people who have created the sights and sounds of our imagination over the past century — amateurs and professionals, actors, writers, inventors, directors, radio personalities, opera singers and more.
+An interactive exhibition covering 100 years of Australian film, television, radio and recorded sound.
+Through video compilations and touch screen programs, discover the stories of the people who have created the sights and sounds of our imagination over the past century – actors, writers, inventors, radio stars, singers and more.

 Take an exciting journey through Australia’s screen and sound history with our experienced presenters.
-The whole family can check out Archive Alive — Saturday and Sunday at 11am and 3pm, free of charge.
+The whole family can check out Archive Alive – Saturday and Sunday at 3 pm, free of charge.
 This is a fabulous introduction to some of our national audiovisual treasures.
-Bookings essential for groups of 25 or more on (02) 6248 2000.
+For group bookings please contact 02 6248 2000.
+Please note fees will apply.